farhafaiza/info_blog/README.md

 2. Registration
 3. CRUD Operations (Blog App) [Also can upload an image for a post]
 Framework: Laravel
-A Full description of the website has been described in the vedio: https://drive.google.com/file/d/1QDH0G5Hwl_voxXWN6yq2T6SsjrSBgE1e/view?usp=sharing
+A Full description of the website has been described in the video: https://drive.google.com/file/d/1QDH0G5Hwl_voxXWN6yq2T6SsjrSBgE1e/view?usp=sharing
 ## Deployment